Krakor92/some-custom-dataviews/jukebox/README.md

 A custom view built with [Obsidian-Dataview](https://github.com/blacksmithgu/obsidian-dataview) to show markdown musics files from your vault within a customisable grid view

+## 🎼 Features

+In this readme, when I mention `music file`, I'm talking about a markdown file with custom (manually defined) metadata.

+Here are the overarching principles of how this view works:

+- You can filter your music files according to their metadata (url, artist, media, genre, instruments, mp3 file, custom tags, ...).
+- The filters are **static**, you can't switch them without re-rendering the view
+- You can tap a card to open the youtube video (or any other streaming service) associated with it.
+	- On *Desktop*, it will open it in your default browser (or in a Surfing tab if you have the plugin installed)
+	- On *Mobile*, it will open in the application if you have it installed (or open it in your default browser)
+- Files with a mp3 tag get rendered with a minimal player (simple play/pause button and a timeline)
+- Almost all visual elements can be disabled at the global level or per code block (check `disable` property)
+- Since its a dvjs view and not a plugin, there aren't any settings page but there is a `Settings` region at the beginning of the `view.js`.
+Each option is capitalized and contains a comment above that explains what they do.
+You can change their value if needed (note: it will affect every occurence of this view obviously)

 ## 🚩 Warning / Known caveats